vivax3794/ripple/docs/src/getting_started.md

 * [wasm-opt](TODO) - Wasm optimizer
 * [wasm-strip](TODO) - strips uneeded code from wasm files

-## Install ripple cli
+## Install natrix cli
 (TODO: make cli)
 > This is only strictly needed for project generation and css tree-shacking

 ## Generate a project
 (TODO: make project template)
 For more details on the structure and non-default settings in the template see [Project Tempalte](./template.md).
-It goes into a bit of detail on standard rust-wasm files such as `Trunk.toml` and `index.html`, so its recommended to read if you are new to the ecosystem as the rest of the book will only cover Ripple specific features.
+It goes into a bit of detail on standard rust-wasm files such as `Trunk.toml` and `index.html`, so its recommended to read if you are new to the ecosystem as the rest of the book will only cover Natrix specific features.

 ## Run the dev server
 you can start a dev server that automatically reload the page on changes with: